Rupert Vansittart

-Rupert Nicholas Vansittart is an English actor.
+Rupert Nicholas Vansittart (born 10 February 1958) is an English actor.
 He has appeared in a variety of roles in film, television, stage and radio, often playing comic characters.
 He is best known for his role as Lord Ashfordly in the ITV drama Heartbeat (1992–2009) and for playing Lord Yohn Royce in the HBO series Game of Thrones (2014–2019).

 Early life and education

 Vansittart was raised in Cranleigh, Surrey, and is of partial Dutch ancestry.
+His last name translates as "from Sittard", the latter being the current spelling of Sittart, a city in Limburg, the southernmost province of the Netherlands.
 He trained at the Central School of Speech and Drama.